teagmhail/teagmhail.github.io/content/about.md

 template = "page.html"
 +++

 My name’s Dima (short for Dmitry), and this is my personal website.
-Kind of my Ikroh on the digital space Orbital.
 Just a place to keep memories, projects, and a bit of myself.

 If you’ve found your way here, I’m glad you stopped by.